CwCw0/Responsive-Website/README.md

 I'm learning github and trying to connect myself to the wonderful world of programming, As this is my first project, would love for tips and help from anyone!

+Update*
+21 Nov
+Fully completed the responsive website, included animations and a working form!
+Deployed on Netlify!